I started the doll project, BackTalkCafe.com, late 2016 with a simple idea:

 No cost, no expectations.
 I was producing again, producing something with a sense of my Granny’s nearness; something just between us; it was fun and each day I was feeling a little better.
 I wrapped her memories around me like a warm blanket.

 Perhaps I needed to go all the way back to a time when I wasn’t afraid.
 So much fear fatigue; I think I needed desperately to re-engage feelings of being safe, of being cherished in innocence, protected sleep in the night.

 Through the dolls, I found comfort in their evolving connections as one by one I picked at the locks on the chains of my sense of defeat.
-And I didn’t feel alone or silly.
+I was smiling again.

 A longing for childhood innocence

 After sharing with my husband about the Granny connection, he told me to check my Amazon music playlist, that he’d added a new song I might like.
 I was laughing and crying before the end of the first chorus.